Erin go Bragh GAA: Re-emergence of Erin go Bragh 1986

-The club's AGM was held on 13 December.
-Club treasurer Tom Madigan and PRO Keith Edgely who both held the positions since around 2006 stood down having served the maximum 5 years for the positions.
-Both remain involved on the executive committee.
-Pat Keenan who was Irish officer and been involved in the club since 1986 stepped down from the executive committee.
-The club once again had success at juvenile level in 2013 with their Under 14 camogie team winning the Division 5 feile and Under 14 boys football team winning feile Division 8.
+During 2013, the club had several successes at juvenile level and their Under 14 camogie team won the Division 5 feile and Under 14 boys football team winning feile Division 8.
 The ladies minor football team won the Division 4 Shield beating local rivals Castleknock in the final.
-At adult level there has been mixed success.
-The hurling team had a very successful year winning Division 9 and reaching the quarter-finals of the junior D hurling championship.
-Kevin Larkin was a member of the Division 3A winning Fingal hurling team.
-Colin Caughan, David Kennedy also trained with the team early in the year.
-However the football section of the club experienced a difficult year going from fielding two teams to one and were relegated from Division 7.
+At adult level, the hurling team won Division 9 and reaching the quarter-finals of the junior D hurling championship.
+However, the adult football section of the club experienced a difficult year going from fielding two teams to one and were relegated from Division 7.